genomicsoup/airgradient/readme.md

 serialization, easier WIFI configuration, and integration with a custom home automation library (HAL).
-Additionally, the firmware restarts the device every six-ish hours; I've ran into some problems with invalid CO2 measurements (possibly a parts batch problem?
-I've built two devices using two different PCBs, one of which I printed myself).
+Additionally, the firmware restarts the device every six-ish hours; I've ran into some problems with invalid CO2 measurements (possibly a parts batch problem?) despite building two devices using two different PCBs, one of which I printed myself.
 Restarting the board seems to fix the issue.

 ## Development